PRODUCT and visual DESIGN

 Goal

 At first, we had to define which Fitbit activity and health data are the most useful from a doctor's perspective.
-So we created a first draft report that included all the data we could export from the Fitbit app and then asked health experts their opinion about certain data types, their visualization, and time scale.
+So we created a first draft report that included all the data we could export from the Fitbit app and then asked health experts their opinion about certain data types, their visualization, and the time scale.

 As a result, we got a clear picture of first priority data: resting and daily heart rate trends, weight trends, daily steps and active minutes, sleep duration, stages and schedule, and menstrual cycle trends.